Michael Blakstad: Early life

 Michael Björn Blakstad was born in Penang in Malaya on 18 April 1940.
 He was initially educated in Australia, then North Yorkshire, where he lived.
 He was an only child.
-He attended Oriel College, Oxford, where he gained a BA in Classics (Class III).
+He attended Oriel College, Oxford, where he gained a third-class BA degree in Classics.

 Career

 BBC

 Blakstad joined the BBC in 1963.
-In 1967 he directed the One Pair Of Eyes episode "Stay Baby Stay".
-He became the series editor of Tomorrow's World in 1974, during what was the heyday of the series, as electronics became part of the working world.Children in Crossfire which he wrote and produced, won an award in 1974 at the Nyon International Documentary Film Festival, now called the Visions du Réel.
+In 1967 he directed the One Pair of Eyes episode "Stay Baby Stay".
+He became the series editor of Tomorrow's World in 1974, during what was the heyday of the series, as electronics became part of the working world.
+Children in Crossfire, which he wrote and produced, won an award in 1974 at the Nyon International Documentary Film Festival, now called the Visions du Réel.
 He was also series editor of The Burke Special, and The Risk Business, about British industry.
 At Tomorrow's World, he fell out with the long-established presenter Raymond Baxter, who then left the programme.

 ITV

 From 1969 to 1971, he was a producer with Yorkshire Television.
-From 1981 to 1984 he was director of programmes at Television South (TVS, the franchise from 1982 to 1992), the franchise for the current ITV Meridian (South) region.
+From 1981 to 1984, he was director of programmes at Television South (TVS, the franchise from 1982 to 1992), the franchise for the current ITV Meridian (South) region.